MscmpSystInstance (mscmp_syst_instance v0.1.0)

 • owning_instance_name - an alternate identification method for identifying a parent Instance when creating a child Instance.
 This attribute is optional and may used in lieu of using the owning_instance_id attribute to establish the parent/child relationship of the new Instance.

-Returns a Keyword List of the default values for each Instance State's functional type.
+Returns a Keyword List of the default values for each Instance Lifecycle State's functional type.

-Instance updating functions that change the Instance State value of the Instance will default to the appropriate Instance State if a specific Instance State value is not provided by the caller.
+Instance updating functions that change the Instance Lifecycle State value of the Instance will default to the appropriate Instance Lifecycle State if a specific Instance Lifecycle State value is not provided by the caller.

 get_instance_by_name(instance_name)